Table of Contents

 Some of the benefits entitled to injured workers under the workers’ compensation scheme, paid by their employers, are as follows:

-It is the responsibility of an employer to provide a safe working environment for all their workers, ensure protective equipment, and install safety barriers to help workers avoid hazards.
+An employer’s responsibility is to provide a safe working environment for all their workers, ensure protective equipment, and install safety barriers to help workers avoid hazards.
 If you suffered injuries from an accident at work, contact us at (213) 596-9642 for a free consultation on your case.